-- A response management guideline should be prepared by DMB, - District DMC should issue response measures for agriculture and fisheries taking into consideration flood warnings, - District DMC will work closely with the relevant agencies such as the Directorate of Agriculture Extension (DAE) and Fisheries Department, and - Union DMC should inform the people and monitor the responses undertaken.
+- A response management guideline should be prepared by DMB, - District DMC should issue response measures for agriculture and fisheries taking into consideration of the flood warning, - District DMC will work closely with the relevant agencies like Directorate of Agriculture Extension (DAE) and Fisheries Department, and - Union DMC should inform the people and monitor the response undertaken.

-(3) Response for River Structures
+(3) Response for the River Structures

-Even BWDB does not at present use flood forecasting in their operation of river control structures.
-Other agencies operating river structures also do not incorporate flood forecasting in their operation.
+Even BWDB now does not use flood forecasting in their operation of water structures.
+Other agencies operating other river structures also do not incorporate flood forecasting in their operation.
 A proper response will ensure smooth operation and safety of the structures.